 The average reach without scheduling was 23.6% while average reach with scheduling was 33.8%.

 Next I wanted to look at Unlikes.
-One can assume that as I more than doubled my frequency of posts that I’d begin getting more people unliking my Page.
+One can assume that as I more than doubled my Calculated as (Impressions/Reach), Frequency is a Facebook ads metric that measures the average number of times users have seen your ad. of posts that I’d begin getting more people unliking my Page.
 Let’s take a look…

 This was not the case.
 In fact, I never had more than two people unlike my Page after I began scheduling.
 I’ve gotta admit that this was a bit surprising!

 This may be partly coincidental, but the main explanation for this is that users didn’t notice a sudden change.
 Those who were already seeing my posts before weren’t likely to see much difference since they probably weren’t seeing my late night posts.
 And people who were now seeing my late night posts went from nothin’ to somethin’.

 I’d say this was a very successful test.
 This strategy of scheduling evergreen content at night and in the very early morning resulted in a significantly higher reach without the negative of losing Fans.

 Oh, and this doesn’t even consider another added benefit: More website traffic!

 So will I continue this going forward?
 You’re dang right I will.
 Now that the test is complete, I will go back through those 18 posts to determine what will remain relevant for a second round.
 I will then pull in other more recent posts written during this test that may qualify as evergreen.